 - Alongside this, the number and proportion of Indigenous staff at the Executive Level is also declining.
 In 2011, 12.3 per cent of Indigenous staff in the APS were employed at the Executive Level classifications - a number which has fallen to 9 per cent currently.

 - APSED data shows that Indigenous employees accounted for 3.1 per cent of all promotions during 2016-17.
 Almost half (49.9 per cent) of promotions of Indigenous employees were at or below the APS 4 classification.

 - In the 2017 APS Employee Census, 1 in 5 Indigenous employees reported being subject to bulling and harassment.

-- In the 2017 APS Employee Census 31.9 per cent of Indigenous employees have reported discrimination in their current or previous agency.
+- In the 2017 APS Employee Census just under a third (31.9 per cent) of Indigenous employees indicated that they had been discriminated against in their current or previous agency.

 - The median length of service for Indigenous employees is 7 years.
 This is 4 years lower than the APS wide median length of service of 11 years.

 Whilst the Strategy has had a significant impact in increasing employment opportunities for Aboriginal and Torres Strait Islanders, a collaborative and strategic effort is still required to continuously improve the outcomes of diversity groups within our workforce.

 Without a shift in mindset from measuring success only through representation, Indigenous staff will continue to be disproportionality represented across the Commonwealth.
 Between now and the cessation of the Strategy, Commonwealth Public Sector organisations are encouraged to consider the following recommendations and give careful consideration to areas highlighted for future action.
 These areas can be a useful starting point for agencies to examine and understand their own specific areas for improvement.